econron/gorakuprofiler/README.md

 }

 func main() {
-  // This is a example use.
+  // This is an example use.
 JUST COPY AND PASTE THIS.
 	fcpu, err := gorakuprofiler.StartCPU()
 	if err != nil {
 		log.Fatal("failed to init goraku cpu profiler. ", err)